ViaScientific/vfdocs/docs/ViaFoundry/pipeline_example.md

 3. Gene and Isoform Expression Estimation: RSEM is employed to align RNA-seq reads to reference transcripts and estimate gene and isoform expression levels.
-4. Genome Alignment: HISAT2, STAR, and Tophat2 are employed to align RNA-seq reads to the genome.
-Optional estimation of gene and isoform expression levels can be performed using featureCount.
+4. Genome Alignment: HISAT2, STAR, Kallisto or Salmon are employed to align RNA-seq reads to the genome.
+Optional estimation of gene and isoform expression levels can be performed using featureCounts and Salmon.
 5. Quality Metrics and Reports: If the user opts to perform genomic alignments, the pipeline generates overall quality metrics, including coverage and the number of mapped reads to different genomic and transcriptomic regions.
-These reports rely on Picard\'s CollectRNASeqMetrics program (Broad Institute, n.d.) and the RSeQC program (Wang, Wang, and Li 2012).
+These reports rely on Picard's CollectRNASeqMetrics program (Broad Institute, n.d.) and the RSeQC program (Wang, Wang, and Li 2012).
 6. Visualization: Optional generation of Integrative Genomics Viewer